thejohnfreeman/cupcake.py/README.md

 Cupcake is an all-in-one build tool and package manager for C++, like [Cargo][] for Rust, [npm][] for JavaScript, or [Poetry][] for Python.
-It serves the complete package lifecycle:
+It serves the complete package lifecycle, all from the command line, with no manual editing of configuration files required:

 - Create a new project.
 - Search, add, or remove package dependencies.